The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

-Again with a more transparent idea, some approaches use \textit{highlighting design} as an intervention design aims at facilitating potential learning effects.
-Eleven interventions (11 publications), for example, visually highlight relevant words for automatic classification within a social media post by color or size.
-For instance, \citet{bhuiyan_nudgecred_2021} color code tweets on Twitter according to their computed accuracy.
-In contrast, \citet{martino_prta_2020} highlight propaganda techniques (e.g., exaggeration, loaded language, or oversimplification) detected within a text, using different colors.
-Indeed, despite highlighting components of content with colors, more \textit{specific visualizations} (11 interventions; 11 publications) can be considered a distinct intervention design.
+Similarly, other ideas are concerned with increasing transparency.
+Some approaches use \textit{highlighting design} as an intervention design which aims at facilitating potential learning effects. {Twenty-one} interventions ({21} publications), for example, visually highlight relevant words for automatic classification within a social media post by color or size.
+For instance, \citet{bhuiyan_nudgecred_2021} color code tweets on Twitter {(now X)} according to their computed accuracy.
+In contrast, \citet{martino_prta_2020} highlight propaganda techniques (e.g., exaggeration, loaded language, or oversimplification) detected within a text using different colors. {Often, interventions that show indicators are using some kind of highlighting design to do that, resulting in a common combination of both intervention designs.} Indeed, despite highlighting components of content with colors, more \textit{specific visualizations} ({20} interventions; {19} publications) can be considered a distinct intervention design.
 Visualization is a very effective way to provide information as it provides \textit{``the highest bandwidth channel from computer to the human''} \citep[][p.~2]{ware_information_2012} and is used for interventions in different contexts \citep{hartwig_nudging_2022}.
-Within the literature sample there is a diverse set of creative visualizations of information.
+Within the literature sample, there is a diverse set of creative visualizations of information.
 For example, \citet{kim_controversy_2019} visualize the sentiment and controversy score of news articles within a conceptual study.
-In contrast, \citet{park_experimental_2021} visualize fact-checker decisions regarding textual rumours.
-Moreover, \citet{schmid_digital_2022} developed and evaluated a platform based on social network analysis of contents on Twitter for users to proactively assess misinformation through visualization.
+In contrast, \citet{park_experimental_2021} visualize fact-checker decisions regarding textual rumors.
+Moreover, \citet{schmid_digital_2022} developed and evaluated a platform based on social network analysis of contents on Twitter/X for users to proactively assess misinformation through visualization, {and \citet{chen_visualbubble_2022} designed visualizations of filter bubbles, exposing users visually with topics, sources, and opinions outside of their own bubble.}